nileshchilka1/AutoEnsembler/README.md

 ### Uniqueness
 - In AutoEnClassifer, you can pass a parameter that you want to optimize i.e. 'FN' / 'FP'
-- While training, by defualt it will split the data into training data and validation data by 0.2(you can also specify) and it will show you the accuracy_score/r2_score(with respect to each model you selected and of AutoEnClassifer/AutoEnRegressor) on validation data
+- While training, by default it will split the data into training data and validation data by 0.2(you can also specify) and it will show you the accuracy_score/r2_score(with respect to each model you selected and of AutoEnClassifer/AutoEnRegressor) on validation data
 - while initiating the model you can also specifiy which models should be used for ensembling and what type of search you want to use viz.
 GridSearchCV/RandomizedSearchCV

 ### Motivation